-Film Editor Auckland, New Zealand
+Film Editor Auckland, NZ

 Please introduce yourself and describe your career.
 What do you do for a living?